Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 Password / Token: get it from Docker account.
 ```

-Then, push to the Docker registry:
+Then, push the image to the Docker registry:
 `singularity push exvivo_dl_segn_tool.sif oras://registry-1.docker.io/pulks/exvivo_dl_segm_tool:v1.0.0`

 Now, see the commands above to `pull` and `exec` the `sif` image.